ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 To enable syncing, change `enable` to `True`, and set `path` to a location on `/g/data`, where _payu_ will copy output and restart folders.
 A sensible `path` could be: `/g/data/$PROJECT/$USER/{{model}}/experiment_name/`.

 !!!
 Warning
-    The {{model}} default configurations include a postprocessing [postcript](#postscripts) which converts atmospheric outputs to NetCDF format and runs in a separate PBS job.
-This prevents the final run's output and restart files from being automatically synced.
-Once the postprocessing is completed, the final outputs and restarts can be manually synced by running `payu sync` from the control directory.
+    The {{model}} configurations include a postprocessing [postcript](#postscripts) which converts atmospheric outputs to NetCDF format.
+This runs in a separate PBS job and this prevents the output and restart files of the most recent run from being automatically synced.
+When a series of runs completes and the final post-processing is completed run `payu sync` in the control directory to sync the final outputs and restarts.

 ### Saving model restarts